 The cloudless dark sky was indicative of the day.
-In a time of change and rebirth of magic, I felt no joy for my kind.
+In a time of change and rebirth of magic, I felt no joy.
 I had no faith in the future.
-Magic, alchemy, science nor faith had changed the events that had occurred.
+Neither magic, alchemy, science, or faith had stopped the events that snatched my child away.

 “Why do you invade the sanctuary of the Daughters of Neptune?”